 TSMO Funding and Program Integration at Washington State DOT

 The Washington State Department of Transportation participated in the 2019 NOCoE Summit on TSMO Funding and Capital Improvement Process Integration (see full report).
 Several key and unique practices were shared by WSDOT during the summit process.
-These are captured below and also available in a pdf version.
+These are captured below.

 - Washington State DOT relies primarily on State/Local focused funding with assistance on Federal funding for dedicated efforts (more details below)